FabianTerhorst/coreclr-module/docs/articles/internal_information.md

 ## Initialization of csharp-module

 When the `altv-server` is starting it checks `modules` part of the `server.cfg` configuration file.
-When there's the csharp-module specified, the server loads the `csharp-module.dll` from the `modules` folder.
+When there's the csharp-module specified, the server loads the "csharp-module.dll" / "libcsharp-module.so" / "csharp-module.so" (depending on operating system) from the `modules` folder.

 In the csharp-module is a function [`altMain`](https://github.com/FabianTerhorst/coreclr-module/blob/master/runtime/src/altv.cpp) defined, which starts the .NET runtime and registers itself as script runtime for `csharp` resources.
 That's the reason you have to specify `type: csharp` in the `resource.cfg`, so the altv-server knows that it should load this resource with the csharp-module.